 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

-Last night, on Easter Sunday, the latest series by producers Mark Burnett and Roma Downey, A.D. the Series premiered on NBC Television as the highest-rated program from the evening.
+The latest series by producers Mark Burnett and Roma Downey, AD BIBLE CONTINUES premiered on NBC Television as the highest-rated program from the evening.

 Burnett and Downey’s The Bible on History premiered with 13.1 million viewers two years ago and last night’s A.D.
 The Bible Continues fared similarly well with 9.5 million tuning in (acc. to Hollywood Reporter).
 My family and I were just three of those who tuned in and for the most part, I found the opening episode to be quick-paced, well directed and acted, and with a witty and extremely well-written script.